Sivanwol/demo-ecom-server/docs/media-todos.md

 - [ ] Remove all db files records
 - [ ] Remove All Relevant files
 ### Tests
+- [x] check on the model media get_all_parent_folders see if it give all relevant items create till lvl 4 items
 - [x] DI Checks overall system check that all still work as intended
 - [x] check task sync from settings
 - [x] check get settings